BerkeleyHCI/PolymorphicBlocks/getting_started_library.md

 This effectively combines the `self.Port` for creating the port and the `self.connect` from that new port to the inner port.
 An additional benefit is that the port type is inferred from the inner port, so you don't need to repeat the specification.

-With this style, the ports can be rewritten as follows:
+With this style, the ports can be rewritten as follows (and remember to fix the capacitor connections):
 ```python
 class Lf21215tmr(Block):
   def __init__(self) -> None: